 - Big Ball of Violence: Happens almost every time Kim and Kam get into a physical fight in "Westley Side Story."

 - Big Ol' Eyebrows: These seem to be on almost every non-main character.

-- Amongst the central eight, Philly Phil, Eddie and Sunny have thicker eyebrows than the others, but nowhere near the extent of most of the side characters.
+- Downplayed with Philly Phil, Eddie and Sunny, who have thicker eyebrows than the other main characters, but nowhere near the extent of most of the side characters.